andrewlunde/conciletime/tools/README.md

 Now set up a Jenkins job that pulls the proper version of the Jenkinsfile (JenkinsfileUAT here).

-Trigger the Jenkins job and notice that it will fail, but will set up application for the next step.
+Trigger the Jenkins job and notice that it will fail, but will set up the application for the next step.

 Now run the post deploy script.
 ```